XunidEmon/PUSH-BUTTON/README.md

 - Arduino Uno R3
 - Push Button
-- Resistor (for pull-down simulation, not needed for internal pull-up)
+- Resistor (for pull-down simulation, not needed for internal pull-up)  D13 A6 A7 Do not normaly have input pull up feature
 - Jumper Wires
 - Breadboard (for prototyping)
 - Voltmeter (optional, to monitor voltage across button terminals)